-Regarding server count, NordVPN offers more than 5,000 servers in 62 countries, some of which provide static IP addresses; the United States, Germany, the United Kingdom, and the Netherlands.
+Regarding server count, CyberGhost offers more than 11,300 servers in 100 countries, some of which provide static IP addresses; the United States, Germany, the United Kingdom, France and Canada.

 As well as this extra protection through the static IP address, you are also provided with an encryption level that has yet to be cracked.
 The U.S. military and the NSA use the same AES 256-bit encryption.

-A private IP address with NordVPN does come at an extra price.
-For more information and purchase from NordVPN, you need to contact the support team.
+A private IP address with CyberGhost does come at an extra price.
+For more information and purchase from CyberGhost, you need to contact the support team.